Charting a course for sustainable fisheries and a healthy ocean.

 As people place increasing and often-competing demands on our ocean, The Nature Conservancy is employing its signature strengths in science and collaboration to change how society views and uses our ocean.

-Rather than treating it as inexhaustible, the Conservancy works with partners to advance policies and practices that balance the ocean’s many uses while restoring and sustaining the integrity of its natural systems—using the ocean wisely without crowding nature out.
+Rather than treating it as inexhaustible, TNC works with partners to advance policies and practices that balance the ocean’s many uses while restoring and sustaining the integrity of its natural systems—using the ocean wisely without crowding nature out.

 - Created the Ocean Data Portal, an interactive site with hundreds of maps with rich information on marine wildlife, habitats and human activities.
 Ocean planners are using this tool to make smarter decisions and help solve challenges such as adjusting shipping lanes to reduce collisions with whales, or placing potential wind turbines to keep seabirds and marine mammals out of harm’s way.